ClementDreptin/ModdingResources/DLL/DetectingGames/detecting-games.md

 ```

 You might be wondering why we are using `ExCreateThread` instead of `CreateThread`, which is a function provided by Windows in a header file.
 The reason is that, in order to keep your thread running even when you switch games, you need to pass `2`, which is the value for creating a system thread, in the `creationFlags` argument.
 Passing `2` to the `dwCreationFlags` argument of `CreateThread` does not keep your thread running when you switch games.

+> [!IMPORTANT]
+> For notifications to display from system threads, make sure you include the patch code described in the [Getting started guide](../../GettingStarted/getting-started.md#notifications-from-system-threads).

 <br/>